Home

 However, bluegrass doesn't do well in the south.
 It is too hot.
 I have heard from people as far south as Dallas, TX asking how to keep their bluegrass alive.
 It is always best to choose a grass that does well where you live.

-Bluegrass is considered a high water user in summer, partly because its root system does not extend as deep into the soil as other grasses.
+Kentucky Bluegrass is considered a high water user in summer, partly due to a shallower root system than other grasses.
 Without proper irrigation or sufficient rainfall in summer, bluegrass is one of the first grasses to go dormant.
-On the up side, even after extended drought, bluegrass has the remarkable ability to recover from dormancy without damage.

 Another disadvantage is that Kentucky Bluegrass is not very shade tolerant and will thin or die if planted in heavy shade.
 Rough bluegrass, on the other hand, is a variety of bluegrass that has much better shade tolerance.
 Shade grasses, such as fine fescues, are also compatible with Kentucky bluegrass.